department-of-veterans-affairs/vets-design-system-documentation/src/_components/form/text-input.md

 ## Accessibility considerations

-- Avoid `placeholder` text for accessibility reasons.
-Most browsers’ default rendering of placeholder text does not provide a high enough contrast ratio.
+- Avoid `placeholder` text as most browsers’ default rendering of placeholder text does not provide a high enough contrast ratio.
+Also, placeholder text is no longer visible once a user clicks into the field.
+Thus users will no longer have that text available when they need to review their entries.
+People who have cognitive or visual disabilities have additional problems with placeholder text.
 - Avoid breaking numbers with distinct sections (such as phone numbers, Social Security Numbers, or credit card numbers) into separate input fields.
 For example, use one input for phone number, not three (one for area code, one for local code, and one for number).
 Each field needs to be labeled for a screen reader and the labels for fields broken into segments are often not meaningful.